USS Trumbull (1776 row galley)

-The first USS Trumbull was a row galley built in 1776 at Skenesboro, New York, for service in General Benedict Arnold's fleet on Lake Champlain.
+USS Trumbull was a 10-gun row galley of the Continental Navy.
+She was built in 1776 at Skenesboro, New York, for service in General Benedict Arnold's fleet on Lake Champlain.
 She was launched on 10 September 1776 and began active service soon thereafter, Capt.
 Seth Warner in command.

 Design

 Trumbull was 72 ft 4 in long, 19 ft 7 in wide with a draft of 6 ft 2 inand a displacement of 123 LT.

 She was armed with one 18-pounder long gun, one 12-pounder long gun, two 9-pounder guns and six 6-pounder guns.
 Trumbull had a crew of 80 men.

 Service history

 September 1776

 Trumbull transported a draft of reinforcements to Crown Point, New York, as General Arnold's forces sought to hurry to completion a squadron of small vessels, mostly galleys and cannon-carrying gondolas, or "gun-dalows," to oppose the expected British push down the lake toward Fort Ticonderoga.
 The Americans sought to retain possession of the lake, which they had controlled since early in the war, and thus engaged in a shipbuilding race with the British, who were also constructing a fleet of specially designed lake craft.
 Since there were no roads parallel to the lake, the British were forced to launch their invasion southward by water instead of by land.
 Control of Lake Champlain was thus vital to the success of British plans.